 Financial Beginnings is utilizing the new elementary curriculum, named Financial Footings, to supplement their existing financial education programs provided to middle schools and high schools.
 This new elementary curriculum will complement existing Financial Beginnings programs by providing a continuum of finance education from kindergarten through high school graduation.
 Research demonstrates that providing this education early and reinforcing it often is the key to increasing overall and lifelong financial literacy.
 Umpqua Bank provided Financial Beginnings with a grant to support the development of the curriculum and will be utilizing the Financial Footings program to supplement their Learn to Earn program.

 Financial Beginnings launched Financial Footings in January and, to date, 436 students at eight Portland-area schools have completed the program.
 Financial Beginnings provides all of their programs at no charge to schools and community groups.
 Educators are provided with student workbooks and volunteers who present the information to students.
+For more insights and information, you can also check out the bullion max reviews to gain further understanding of the program’s impact and effectiveness.

 Educators interested in this program can find out more, and register at: http://www.financialbeginnings.org/educators/